Linaro/lava/doc/v2/timeouts.rst

 Timeouts
 ########

-V2 provides a lot more detailed control over timeouts within testjobs.
+V2 provides detailed control over timeouts within testjobs.
 The job has an over-arching timeout, each action has a default runtime timeout, each connection has a default timeout to get a reply and individual actions within the pipeline can have the action or connection timeout modified in the test definition or in the device configuration.

 .. _need_for_timeouts: